Rat running

-Rat running (also known as rodent running, cut-through driving, or dive-bombing) is the practice by motorists of using residential side streets or any unintended short cut such as a parking lot, delivery service lane or cemetery road instead of the intended main road in urban or suburban areas.
+Rat running (also known as rodent running or cut-through driving) is the practice by motorists of using residential side streets or any unintended short cut such as a parking lot, delivery service lane or cemetery road instead of the intended main road in urban or suburban areas.

 Background

 Rat running is a tactic used to avoid heavy traffic and long delays at traffic signals or other obstacles, even where there are traffic calming measures to discourage its use or laws against taking certain routes.
-Rat runs are frequently taken by motorists familiar with the local geography.
+Intentional rat runs are frequently taken by motorists familiar with the local geography, while unintentional rat runs may be done by people who are not familiar with the area.

 Rat running is controversial.
 When traffic is especially heavy on a highway or main road, rat-running vehicles may cause another traffic jam on the rat-run streets, along with accompanying problems such as collisions, pollution from exhaust, and road rage.
 It is sometimes opposed by residents on the affected streets, as they may regard it as a disturbance of their peace.
-Sometimes, it causes "house price fears".
+Rat running is said to cause local residents to fear a decrease in the value of their property.
 Authorities may try to prevent rat running by installing traffic calming devices, such as speed humps, traffic circles, and rumble strips, by making some streets one-way, or by blocking off certain intersections.
 Some places, including Montgomery County, Maryland; Maryland Heights, Missouri; and parts of Minneapolis, Minnesota, have banned turning onto certain streets during rush hours to prevent rat running.